-4th and 5th grade Archway Scottsdale students with parent permission are allowed to combine drop-off and/or pick-up at Scottsdale Prep with their other SPA siblings.
-ACS siblings younger than 4th grade are not permitted to be picked up or dropped off at Scottsdale Prep.
+3rd, 4th and 5th grade Archway Scottsdale students with parent permission (on file at ACS) are allowed to combine drop-off and/or pick-up at Scottsdale Prep with their other SPA siblings.
+ACS siblings younger than 3rd grade are not permitted to be picked up or dropped off at Scottsdale Prep.